sim590/lain-wiki/moc.md

 A widget for showing the current song track's information from MOC (Music On Console).

-Also provides next track notifications using naughty
+It also provides next track notifications using Naughty.

 ```lua
 mocwidget = lain.widgets.contrib.moc()